nus-cs2103-AY1718S2/addressbook-level4/collated/functional/jlks96.md

     /**
      * Adds a appointment to the list.
      *
-     * @throws DuplicateAppointmentException if the appointment to add is a duplicate of an existing appointment
+     * @throws DuplicateAppointmentException if the appointment to be added is a duplicate of an existing appointment
      * in the list.
-     * @throws ClashingAppointmentException if the appointment to add clashes with an existing appointment
+     * @throws ClashingAppointmentException if the appointment to be added clashes with an existing appointment
      * in the list.
      */
     public void add(Appointment toAdd) throws DuplicateAppointmentException, ClashingAppointmentException {